Open-Attestation/documentation-website/website/docs/docs-section/appendix/contract-costs.md

     {
       name: "Issuance of Document",
       gas: 44956,
-      remarks: "Not applicable to DID."
+      remarks: "Issuance can be in batches.
+Not applicable to DID."
     },
     {
       name: "Revoke Document",